Oral Hygiene & Caring for Braces

 Phos-Flur is a sodium fluoride gel that helps prevent tooth decay while you are wearing braces.
 It kills bacteria and replaces minerals in tooth enamel that have been exposed to harmful acids.
 Phos-Flur does not replace daily brushing and flossing but should be done following your daily schedule at bedtime.
 Place a small strip of Phos-Flur on a toothbrush and apply it to your teeth for one minute and spit it out.
 You may not eat or drink for 30 minutes after you use Phos-Flur, as it is important for the active ingredient to stay on your teeth for 30 minutes.

 An interdental toothbrush, or proxabrush, is another aid you may find helpful in keeping your mouth and braces clean.
-It is helpful for cleaning underneath your wires and around braces brackets.
+It is used to clean underneath your wires and around the brackets.
 However, be sure to use this device slowly and carefully so you do not damage your braces.

 While in the retention phase of your orthodontic treatment, it is important to remember to clean your retainer every time you place it back in your mouth.
-Once a day you should soak your appliance in a glass of warm water with a denture cleaner, such as Efferdent or Polident.
+Once a day you should soak your appliance in a glass of warm water with a denture/retainer cleaner, such as Efferdent, Polident or Retainer Brite.
 This will help prevent plaque and bacteria build up and will also keep your retainer tasting better.
 It is important to remember to not put your retainer in hot water, as it can change the shape it.

 Foods to Avoid

 While wearing braces, you can eat pretty much anything you want.
-However, there are certain foods that you should stay away from:
+However, there are certain foods that you should stay away from as:

 - Hard foods such as pizza crust and ice